trizen/sidef-book/syntax_and_semantics/constructs/given_when.md

 # given/when

-The `given/when` construct is borrowed from Perl 6 and it's somewhat equivalent with `switch/case` from other languages.
+The `given/when` construct is borrowed from Raku and it's somewhat equivalent with `switch/case` from other languages.

 ```ruby
 given (42) {